styleza/frasca-simu/README.md

 This project aims to gather data from frasca bonanza simulator (late '70s/early '80s), convert it to correct format and input it to Flight Simulator X

-Project consits of two applications which communicate via UDP (port 20002, currently hardcoded)
+Project consits of two applications (and debuggers) which communicate via UDP (port 20002, currently hardcoded)

 # data_proxy.py